-The contrasting architecture of The Broad museum seen with its next-door neighbor, the Disney Concert Hall.Continue to 3 of 12 below.
+Notice the contrasting architecture of The Broad museum compared to its next-door neighbor, the Walt Disney Concert Hall.Continue to 3 of 12 below.

 03 of 12

-A giant stack of plates "Untitled" (1995) by Robert Therien welcomes visitors on the first floor of The Broad, a museum of contemporary art in Downtown Los Angeles, California, USA.
-The lobby is a series of gray concrete caves that lead to different exhibit spaces, the escalator and the gift shop.Continue to 4 of 12 below.
+A giant stack of plates "Untitled" (1995) by Robert Therien welcomes visitors on the first floor of The Broad.
+The lobby is a series of gray concrete caves that lead to different exhibit spaces, the escalator, and the gift shop.Continue to 4 of 12 below.

 04 of 12

 The escalator ride up to the third-floor galleries at The Broad gives you an expanding view of the rooftop portion of "The Veil."
-This is the name that architect Elizabeth Diller's name for the white "lace" or honeycombed surface that completely covers the building, allowing natural light through.Continue to 5 of 12 below.
+This is the name that architect Elizabeth Diller gave for the white "lace" or honeycombed surface that completely covers the building.Continue to 5 of 12 below.

 05 of 12